Star on GitHub

 For v3.0, our vision is the Self-Evolving Codebase Engine — a repository that improves itself automatically.

-Shipped in v2.0.0
+Shipped in v2.0.0 (Shipped)

 • Full GitLab & Bitbucket Webhook Processing — Real MR/PR duplicate detection across all three platforms.